olivierbrcknr/mfadt-darkdata-zine/_posts/2021-05-05-Dark-Data-in-Blockchain-Ecosystem.md

 ---
 title: Dark Data in Blockchain Ecosystem
+desc: Speculating Dark Data with blockchain.
 author: speculative data
 categories: ["Data Futures"]
 ---

-# Dark Data in Blockchain Ecosystem

 *This is a speculative piece on the blockchain ecosystem.
 I acknowledge the environmental impact that cryptocurrencies currently have.
 My intent is to focus on blockchain and proceed with faith that blockchain technologies will evolve over time.*